 Monstrous Collection of Cool Rules

 A long time ago, we started the Wikipedia article on Four Square and since then it has grown into a very useful summary of how to play the game.
-It was also a repository for any grade schooler to toss in his or her special rules, which unfortunately doesn't jive with Wikipedia's citation and original research policies.
+It was also a repository for any grade schooler to toss in one's or one's special rules, which unfortunately doesn't jive with Wikipedia's citation and original research policies.
 Our own league member Kayle recently recovered a huge list of special rules that had been edited out of the original Wiki article and we present it here for posterity.
 Here it is, unabridged and unabashed, just as it was originally presented in Wikipedia...

 Special Gameplay Rules